Gianluca Petrachi

-Gianluca Petrachi (born 14 January 1969) is a retired Italian footballer, and former sporting director of Serie A club Roma.
+Gianluca Petrachi (born 14 January 1969) is a retired Italian footballer and sporting director of Serie A club Torino.

 Playing career

-A central midfielder, he began his career at hometown club Lecce, and played in the Serie A with Torino, Cremonese and A.C.
-Perugia Calcio, and also played in England for Nottingham Forest.
+A central midfielder, he began his career at hometown club Lecce, and played in the Serie A with Torino, Cremonese and Perugia, and also played in England for Nottingham Forest.
 Other clubs he played for include Nola, Taranto, Arezzo, Fidelis Andria, Venezia, Palermo and Ancona.

 Managerial career

 After retiring as a footballer, he returned to Ancona as a team manager.

-In 2006 he was named technical area manager of Pisa, being successively promoted to director of football in the summer of 2007.
+In 2006, he was named as technical area manager of Pisa, being successively promoted to director of football in the summer of 2007.
 He was instrumental in choosing Piero Braglia as head coach and providing the playing squad that won promotion from Serie C to Serie B, and then narrowly missing on a second consecutive promotion to Serie A the following season under the tenure of Gian Piero Ventura; he left Pisa in September 2008.

-Torino

 In December 2009, he was hired at Torino as an assistant to director of football Rino Foschi, then replacing him for good only one month later.
-Among his successes with the Granata, he achieved a promotion to Serie A in 2011, a UEFA Europa League qualification in 2014 (both under head coach Gian Piero Ventura, who then went on to coach the Italy national football team), and yet another UEFA Europa League spot in 2019; during his nine years in charge of transfer duties, many Torino players also managed to successfully break into the Italy national team, including Danilo D'Ambrosio, Matteo Darmian, Ciro Immobile and Andrea Belotti.
+Among his successes with the Granata, he achieved a promotion to Serie A in 2011, a UEFA Europa League qualification in 2014 (both under head coach Gian Piero Ventura, who then went on to coach the Italy national football team), and yet another UEFA Europa League spot in 2019; during his nine years in charge of transfer duties, many Torino players also managed to successfully break into the Italy national team, including: Danilo D'Ambrosio, Matteo Darmian, Alessio Cerci, Ciro Immobile, Daniele Baselli, Davide Zappacosta and Andrea Belotti.